rhydlewis/omnivisualiser/README.md

 ## OExport

-OExport allows you to export all active folders, projects and tasks as OPML.
+OExport allows you to export OmniFocus data as JSON, OPML or a Ruby hash.
 It requires rb-appscript and builder (installable with rubygems).

 ### Notes